sjbylo/lab-ocp4/workshop/content/exercises/60-add-test-database.md

 oc logs dc/db
 ```

-Wait for the database to be running.
+It will take about 30 seconds for the database to be running.
 You will see `ready for connections` in the log output.
-If not, try the above command again.
+If not, try the above ``oc logs`` command again.

 Once the database is up and running, verify that by checking if the ``vote`` database exists: